Matt Blundin

+Early life

+Matthew Brent Blundin was born on March 7, 1969, in Darby, Pennsylvania.
+He was a standout in both football and basketball at Ridley High School in Folsom, Pennsylvania.
+Blundin was a heavily recruited athlete by a number of colleges.

 College career

-Blundin was a heavily recruited athlete by a number of colleges during his time in Ridley High School.
-A standout in both football and basketball, Blundin once dunked on The Dan Patrick Show blogger Andrew "McLovin" Perloff who played at Lower Merion High School.
-Penn State recruited the Pennsylvania native to play football, however he enrolled at the University of Virginia since he was promised the opportunity to play basketball in addition to football.
+Penn State recruited Blundin to play college football, however he enrolled at the University of Virginia since he was promised the opportunity to play basketball in addition to football.
 Blundin had limited basketball offensive skills but was a valuable interior defender and rebounder for the Cavalier basketball team.
 In 1989, Blundin was part of a Virginia team that advanced to the Elite Eight of the NCAA Tournament.
 In football, Blundin was the primary back-up to Shawn Moore from 1988 to 1990 and made two starts when Moore was injured.
 In the first game of the 1991 season, Virginia, which had an explosive offense in 1990, was only able to score 6 points in a loss at Maryland.
 Blundin then developed a serious bacterial infection in his throwing arm that forced him to miss the next two games, a win over Navy and a narrow road loss to highly ranked Georgia Tech.
 Although backup Bobby Goodman performed well, especially against Georgia Tech, coach George Welsh did not hesitate to restore Blundin as the starter.
 Both Blundin and the Cavaliers thrived for the remainder of the regular season, with the only setback a tie at Clemson.
 The Cavaliers finished the regular season 8–2–1 and were invited to the Gator Bowl, where they suffered a lopsided loss to the Oklahoma Sooners.

 Blundin's most noteworthy accomplishment during his college career was that he threw 224 passes over the entire 1991 regular season without throwing a single interception.
 He also led the ACC in passing efficiency that year and was named the ACC player of the year.